 - If your claim is rejected, they will retain legal counsel to defend their own driver if you file a lawsuit

+The at-fault driver's insurance company is on the at-fault driver's side, not your side.
 Think about it like this: if you were at-fault in an accident, you’d want your insurance company to defend your side vigorously.

-Uninsured Motorist Coverage
+Understanding The Role Of 'First-Party' Uninsured Motorist (UM/UIM) Coverage

-Remember: this only covers the property damage to your car; not your injuries.
+Remember: this only covers the property damage to your car, not your injuries.